Arkanous/DivvyBackend/README.md

     pip3 install -r requirements.txt
     ```

+    You may also need to run this command if your flask server does not run properly.
+    ```bash
+    pip install --upgrade google-cloud-firestore
+    ```

 ## Configuration

 **NOTE: This section was recently updated.
 If you had previously been instructed to skip it, please follow it now.**